 Students must maintain a B average throughout the program.
 Students must earn a grade of B or better in all required courses that will be used to fulfill graduation/program requirements.
-Note: A grade of B- or below does not have to be retaken if that course is not being used to fulfill graduation/program requirements.
+Note: A grade of B- or below in a course that is not being used to fulfill graduation/program requirements does not have to be retaken.

 Graduate students must meet all of the following criteria to maintain satisfactory progress: